seokattsuki/fullstack-chat-application/README.md

         npm run dev
         ```

-    Open your browser and navigate to `http://localhost:3000` to see the application live!
+    Open your browser and navigate to `https://chatty-z3y4.onrender.com` to see the application live!

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.